¿Quién quiere ser millonario? (Salvadoran game show)

 ¿Quién quiere ser millonario?
-(English: Who Wants to Be a Millionaire?) is a Salvadoran game show based on the British game show Who Wants to Be a Millionaire?.
-The host was Willie Maldonado. ¿Quién quiere ser millonario? was broadcast from March 3, 2010 to November 24, 2010 on the Salvadoran Television Corporation's Channel 4.
-The Salvadoran version of the show offered the largest top prize of all the versions produced in Central America.
+(English: Who Wants to Be a Millionaire?) is a Salvadoran quiz show based on the original British format Who Wants to Be a Millionaire?.
+The host was Willie Maldonado. ¿Quién quiere ser millonario? was broadcast from March 3, 2010 to November 24, 2010 on the Salvadoran Television Corporation's Canal 4.
+The El Salvadoran version of the show offered the largest top prize of all the versions produced in Central America.

-During the first series, aired from 3 March until 24 November 2010, 106 participants played in the Hot Seat, US$107,528.60 in prizes was given away with a total of 793 questions asked.
-During the second series, aired from March 2, 2011 until November 23 of that year, the show gave away US$104,867 in prizes to more than 100 participants.
+During the first season, aired from 3 March until 24 November 2010, 106 participants played in the Hot Seat, US$107,528.60 in prizes was given away with a total of 793 questions asked.
+During the second season, aired from March 2, 2011 until November 23 of that year, the show gave away US$104,867 in prizes to more than 100 participants.

-On May 2, 2012 the third series premiered and ended in 2014.
+On May 2, 2012 the third season premiered.
+Two more seasons were commissioned, the last episode airing on December 31, 2014.